Konstantin8105/Effective_Go_RU/README.md

 cs := make(chan *os.File, 100)  // buffered channel of pointers to Files
 ```

-Unbuffered channels combine communication&mdash;the exchange of a value&mdash;with
+Unbuffered channels combine communication the exchange of a value with
-synchronization&mdash;guaranteeing that two calculations (goroutines) are in
+synchronization guaranteeing that two calculations (goroutines) are in
 a known state.